 Adobe Analytics can be integrated with other Adobe marketing products.
-It offers advanced segmentation, real-time automation, ad-hoc analysis, and many others.
+It offers advanced segmentation, real-time automation, ad-hoc analysis and other features.
 Adobe Analytics is used in the enterprise environment and provides support and consulting to its clients.

 Its customers include Sony, Asos, and B&Q.